 As trail running and ultrarunning have evolved over the past decade, the role of race director has expanded exponentially.
 What was once a pretty straightforward job has now become incredibly complex as race directors are forced to toggle between being producers, politicians, supporters, negotiators, teachers, and comforters.
 It is not an easy job and, at times, can be downright thankless.
 It is safe to say that race directors are the hardest-working people in the sport.

-This year, each month between February and November, I will profile a race director from anywhere in the world who has made a mark on the sport and has contributed to the community we all know and love.
+Most months this year, I will profile a race director from anywhere in the world who has made a mark on the sport and has contributed to the community we all know and love.
 I plan to interview the race director as well as others who have run their races or volunteered with them.
-It is my hope to celebrate 10 individuals and shine a light on the tremendously selfless work they do.
+It is my hope to celebrate eight individuals and shine a light on the tremendously selfless work they do.
 In addition, I hope that we will all learn from these profiles and have increasing respect for this complex profession.
 Having dabbled in race directing myself for just a few years, I know how exhausting and soul-gutting it can be.

 In an effort to be as inclusive and interactive as possible, I am asking for help from you, the loyal readers of iRunFar.
 In contrast to past series where I have come up with the subjects myself, I am asking you to nominate my subjects.
 In the comment section below or in a note to us via our contact form, please offer up a suggestion of someone you think we should profile.
 We will compile a list and then decide who to feature and when.
 We hope you will consider taking the time to nominate your favorite race director.